 Different Types of Detonators Used in Mining

 Detonators are also known as blasting caps, which have evolved into many forms.
 Fuse caps, electric detonators, non-electric detonators, and electronic detonators are the different types of detonators you can find on the market.

 The invention of the successive generations of fuse caps aims to answer the hazardous ignition of the explosives product used during the considered period.
-Miners’ safety has always been one of the main objectives in blasting accessories development.
+Miners’ safety has always been one of the main objectives of blasting accessories development.

 It's unreliable burning speed nevertheless made black powder extremely dangerous and resulted in many accidents and deaths.
-The dangerous ignition process was overcome with the introduction the "Miners Safety Fuse" by William Bickford, a rope with a strand of yarn infused with black powder.
+The dangerous ignition process was overcome with the introduction the "Miners Safety Fuse" in 1831, which is a rope with a strand of yarn infused with black powder.

 Electric blasting caps are similar to fuse caps, but with two insulated electric wires protruding from one end, instead of the fuse.
 With an electric detonator, a small charge is sent to the detonator cap through a small cord and ignites an explosive material.

 Instantaneous electric detonators allow the ignition through a mercury fulminate mixture, a high-resistance platinum bridge wire, and a sulfur plug.
 The inclusion of a delay powder train allowed the introduction of pre-programmed electric delayed detonators.
 This technology allows an offset between two consecutive charges and therefore, the creation of initiation sequences, opening doors to more controlled shots but limited to a finite number of combinations.

 Electric detonators are sensitive to heat, shock, static electricity, radio frequency energy, and electromagnetic radiation.

 The electronic developments make the creation of a sequential blasting machine possible.
-The sequential blasting machine delivers electronically adjustable timed bursts of energy to a number of lead wires, dramatically increasing the maximum number of electric detonators the blasters can connect and therefore increase the number of potential combinations.
+The sequential blasting machine delivers electronically adjustable timed bursts of energy to a number of lead wires, dramatically increasing the maximum number of electric detonators.
+The blasters can connect and therefore increase the number of potential combinations.

 Despite a higher market price, electronic detonators steadily spread on the market during the 2000s.
 A strong merger and acquisition stage has resulted in the disappearance of a large portion of the manufacturers.
-Nowadays, only 5 or 6 manufacturers remain active on this market.
+Nowadays, only 5 or 6 manufacturers remain active in this market.

 Each brand can be programmed only by its own specifically designed blasting machine.
 Due mainly to different communication protocols, none of these machines can be used to initiate several brands of detonators.
 Consequently, none of these brands can be mixed in a single shot.

 The first wireless blasting machine appeared on the market in 2000, allowing the initiation of bigger shots from a safer distance.
 Wireless initiation has become a standard on the market.
 Electronic detonators are still based on electrical wiring to conduct the initiation signal energy source.
 Wireless detonators aim to improve on the operational weaknesses of electronic detonators such as potential leakage, shorts, cut-off, and electromagnetic sensitivity.
 With each development in detonator technology, mine safety, productivity, and profitability is likely to improve.